-There was moderate evidence from a total of 18 articles which described pseudo-outbreaks where the final rinse water was found or was suspected to be contaminated.21-38 These pseudo-outbreaks reported the patient samples to be contaminated but found that none of the patients were colonised or infected.
+There was moderate evidence from a total of 18 articles describing pseudo-outbreaks where the final rinse water was found or was suspected to be contaminated [21-38].
+These pseudo-outbreaks reported the patient samples to be contaminated but found that none of the patients was colonized or infected.
 All of the pseudo-outbreaks involved the contamination of bronchoscopes.
-One study also reported the involvement of ultrasound endoscopes which were used for pulmonology procedures and another involving gastroscopes in addition to the bronchoscopes.
-Pseudo-outbreaks were mostly due to microorganisms typically not transmitted between patients but found in the environment and occasionally infecting patients, e.g. environmental mycobacteria (8 out of 18 pseudo-outbreaks (44%) n=230 patients),23-27,31-33 fungi (2/18 (11%), n=14), Pseudomonas putida and Stenotrophomonas maltophilia (1/18 (6%), n=39), or Burkholderia cepacia complex (1/18 (6%), n=3).
-Together, these environmental microorganisms were responsible for 14 (78%) of pseudo-outbreaks, including all three pseudo-outbreaks which occurred in the UK, and involved a total of 297 patient samples.
-The presence of these microorganisms suggests that the contamination occurred during or post-reprocessing, with the final rinse water as a potential contaminant.
-In total, 11/18 (61%) of the pseudo-outbreaks reported that the final rinse water contained microorganisms which were the cause of the pseudo-outbreaks, 22-24,,26,27,29-31,33,35,38 of which only one occurred in the UK.
-The most common reason for contaminated water was a failure to replace filters on time, 24,31,33,35, other reasons included filters with an inappropriate pore size and a missing filter.
-Three reports did not provide the reason for contaminated filters, however one of these reports mentioned that changing the filters did not successfully end the pseudo-outbreak, and that the microorganisms continued to contaminate the endoscopes until the water pipes which connected the sink to manual reprocessing cleaning equipment were changed.
-One of the reports also stated that the frequency of filter changes according to manufacturers' instructions was not sufficient to prevent the pseudo-outbreak.
+One study also reported the involvement of ultrasound endoscopes which were used for pulmonology procedures [36] and another involving gastroscopes in addition to the bronchoscopes [27].
+Pseudooutbreaks were mostly due to micro-organisms typically not transmitted between patients but found in the environment and occasionally infecting patients, e.g. environmental mycobacteria (eight out of 18 pseudo-outbreaks (44%) N = 230patients) [23-27,31-33], fungi (two out of 18 (11%), N = 14) [21,29], Pseudomonas putida and Stenotrophomonas maltophilia (one out of 18 (6%), N = 39) [22], or Burkholderia cepacia complex (one out of 18 (6%), N = 3) [30].
+Together, these environmental micro-organisms were responsible for 14 (78%) pseudo-outbreaks, including all three pseudo-outbreaks which occurred in the UK [21,26,37], and involved a total of 297 patient samples.
+The presence of these micro-organisms suggests that the contamination occurred during or post reprocessing, with the final rinse water as a potential contaminant.
+In total, 11/18 (61%) of the pseudo-outbreaks reported that the final rinse water contained micro-organisms causing the pseudo-outbreaks [22-24,26,27,29-31,33,35,38], of which only one occurred in the UK [26].
+The most common reason for contaminated water was a failure to replace filters on time [24,31,33,35]; other reasons included filters with an inappropriate pore size [27] and a missing filter [30].
+Three reports did not state the reason for contaminated filters [22,29,38]; however, one of these reports mentioned that changing the filters did not successfully end the pseudooutbreak, and that the micro-organisms continued to contaminate the endoscopes until the water pipes connecting the sink to manual reprocessing cleaning equipment had been changed [38].
+One of the reports also stated that the frequency of filter changes according to manufacturers' instructions was not sufficient to prevent the pseudo-outbreak [33].
 It was reported that an extremely high volume of water which was used in a busy endoscope unit required the filter to be changed monthly rather than quarterly.
-In two pseudo-outbreaks where either sterile water or filtered water treated with UV light was used, final rinse water was reported to be not contaminated, although one of these studies found a significant growth of contaminated pathogen on water filters.
-The second study reported that the pseudo-outbreak was due to a design issue of the affected bronchoscopes which were immediately serviced and replaced.
+In two pseudo-outbreaks where either sterile water [37] or filtered water treated with UV light [25] was used, final rinse water was reported to be not contaminated, although one of these studies found a significant growth of contaminated pathogen on water filters [25].
+The second study reported that the pseudo-outbreak was due to a design issue of the affected bronchoscopes, which were immediately serviced and replaced [37].

 Upon the review of the above evidence, the Working Party concluded that the environment rather than the failure in endoscope reprocessing is the most frequent reason for pseudo-outbreaks, with final rinse water as a potential environmental source.
-Only one of these pseudo-outbreaks occurred in the UK and this occurred before the guidance on final rinse water quality was published.
+Only one of these pseudo-outbreaks occurred in the UK and this occurred before the guidance on microbial quality of the final rinse water was published.
 Therefore, with appropriate monitoring and corrective actions in place, the risk of pseudo-outbreaks is now very low.